dsuryd/dotNetify-Elements/DevApp/server/Docs/Overview.md

 );
 ```

 The _VMContext_ component takes over the work of connecting to the back-end view model, and supplies data to the Element components within its scope.
+The __id__ attribute is utilized to associate the component a particular view model property for its data source.

 While the _Element_ component itself may not seem to do much, it packs some internal APIs that its sub-components can use to not only receive, but also send data back to the back-end.